 What is Chronic Care Management?

-Chronic Care Management, at least when speaking in the context of Medicare billing code 99490, is providing non face-to-face care for chronically ill patients between office visits in an effort to address all of the issues that may impede a patient’s ability to manage their conditions and adhere to the care plan.
+Chronic Care Management (Medicare billing code 99490) is providing non face-to-face care for chronically ill patients between office visits in an effort to address all of the issues that may impede a patient’s ability to manage their conditions and adhere to the care plan.
 Fundamentally, it is designed to provide enhanced care for the patients most in need who account for the highest utilization (highest cost).

 Any Medicare patient with 2 or more chronic conditions is eligible for this program.
 CMS intentionally left the definition of “chronic conditions” open to discernment by the provider.
 CMS guidelines simply requires the patient to meet the following criteria: